KV-33-PRO/immo/hardware/src/modules_for_ROS/Led/README.txt

 examples:

 In the Program:
-Copy "Sensor_sonar" folder to Arduino/Contents/Resources/Java/libraries.
+Copy "Led" folder to Arduino/Contents/Resources/Java/libraries.

 or

 In the SketchBook:
-Copy "Sensor_sonar" folder to Arduino/libraries.
+Copy "Led" folder to Arduino/libraries.

 ChangeLog: